-Regular homework assignments, typically ten problems a week, will also be done ONLINE at www.masteringphysics.com, course 95144Fall2014 (course ID: DANYLOVFALL2014).
+Regular homework assignments, typically ten problems a week, will also be done ONLINE at www.masteringphysics.com, course name: 95144Summer2018 course ID: danylov12852

 These will be due at the end of each week (usually every Sunday at 11.59 pm), and will focus on the material covered in that week.
 These will constitute 100% of your final homework grade.
-For these, you will be allowed 3 attempts to input the correct answer (a final incorrect answer will cost you 20% of the grade for that problem).
+For these, you will be allowed 6 attempts to input the correct answer.
 Your total HW grade will be reduced 25% for each day past the due date that the HW is submitted.
 You should be able to see your ONLINE HW scores as soon as you finish the HW set.